 I am passionate about teaching across disciplines and working with students from a variety of backgrounds.
-I have taught courses on topics ranging from nineteenth-century literature and science to the history of the novel, contemporary global fiction, bohemian art movements, and music and gender.
+I have taught courses on topics ranging from nineteenth-century literature and science to the history of the novel, contemporary global fiction, bohemian art movements, the AIDS epidemic in literature and pop culture, and music and gender.
 I am also a classically trained clarinetist.

 Please visit the tabs above to learn more about my research, teaching, writing, and music.